AndyDanian/chempyI/README.md

 	* Program: Evolution of the concentrations in the time
 	* Definition: SciPy
 	* Program: Scientific constants and rule of three
+	* Program: Number of Hs associated a HNMR sign

 	Se abordara la solución de problemas usando modulos especializados como Numpy, Scipy, ...